Electronic Invoicing Reform: A Special Report by INFOCERT

 Electronic invoicing reform timetable.

-Only these platforms will be able to transmit invoices to their recipients, and their data to the tax authorities.
+Only PA systems will be able to transmit invoices to their recipients and their data to the tax authorities.

-With regard to the implementation of the electronic invoicing reform, all companies will be required to be able to receive an electronic invoice from a PDP or PPF by September 1, 2026.
+With regard to the implementation of the electronic invoicing reform, all businesses will be required to be able to receive electronic invoices from a public administration starting September 1, 2026.

-Implementation will then require small and medium-sized businesses and micro-businesses to issue electronic invoices from September 1, 2027.
+Once implemented, the regulation will require small and medium-sized enterprises and micro-enterprises to issue electronic B2C and B2B invoices starting September 1, 2027.

 If you have any questions about the implementation of the reform within your company, please do not hesitate to contact us.